-- Brightkite Social Network [30]: Brightkite is a locationbased networking service provider where users share their locations by checking-in.
-We consider the users as network nodes and use their location information at different timestamps to create mobility trace. - Gowalla Social Network [30]: Gowalla is a locationbased social networking website where users share their locations by checking-in.
-Similarly, we consider users as network nodes and use their location information to create mobility trace. - Roma Taxi [31]: This dataset contains mobility traces of taxi cabs in Rome, Italy.
+- Gowalla Social Network [38]: Gowalla is a locationbased social networking website where users share their locations by checking-in.
+Similarly, we consider users as network nodes and use their location information to create mobility trace. - Roma Taxi [39]: This dataset contains mobility traces of taxi cabs in Rome, Italy.
 It contains GPS coordinates of approximately 320 taxis collected over 30 days.

 Parameter setting: For each dataset, we extract ten groups data of 50 nodes in 100 time slots and normalize the distance between nodes into the range of 10 to 5000 for consistency.
 We designate one source and four/six destinations and set the delay constraint of the multicast session from 10 to 100 time slots.
-Due to space limitations, we defer all the graphical representation of results in the scenarios of four destinations to Appendix A. Furthermore, for the energy model, we adopt a widely used assumption that the transmission energy is α power of the transmission range [3, 4].
+Due to space limitations, we defer all the graphical representation of results in the scenarios of four destinations to Appendix A. Furthermore, for the energy model, we adopt a widely used assumption that the transmission energy is α power of the transmission range [4], [3].
 And for receiving energy, we select f(k) = 50k, $f(k) = 100k^{\frac{1}{2}}$ and $f(k) = 20k^2$ where k is the number of intended receivers in a transmission as the representatives of linear, sublinear and superlinear functions of receiving energy, respectively.
+All the results demonstrated are the average of the ten groups.
 Note that we are interested in the relative quantity of energy consumption, and thus we do not relate the amount of energy consumption to specific physical quantity.